Skip to main content

 Generic name: tirzepatide

-Dosage form: injection, for subcutaneous use (2.5 mg, 5 mg, 7.5 mg, 10 mg, 12.5 mg,15 mg per 0.5 mL in single-dose pen)
+Dosage form: injection, for subcutaneous use (2.5 mg, 5 mg, 7.5 mg, 10 mg, 12.5 mg,15 mg per 0.5 mL in single-dose pen or vial)

 Drug class: Incretin Mimetics (GLP-1 Agonists)

 Medically reviewed by Melisa Puckey, BPharm.
-Last updated on Apr 17, 2024.
+Last updated on Sep 13, 2024.

 What is Mounjaro?

-Mounjaro (tirzepatide) injection is used for type 2 diabetes in adults to lower blood sugar levels (blood glucose) and A1C levels.
-Mounjaro is a once-weekly injection that should be used with diet and exercise.
-Clinical trials for a 15 mg dose of Mounjaro (tirzepatide) for weight loss showed patients lost a mean of 20.9% of their body weight compared to 3.1% for placebo over 72 weeks.
-Zepbound is the name of the weight loss version of Mounjaro, they both contain the same active ingredient (tirzepatide), Mounjaro is FDA-approved for type 2 diabetes and Zepbound is FDA-approved to help with weight loss.
+Clinical trials for a 15 mg dose of Mounjaro (tirzepatide) for weight loss showed patients lost a mean of 20.9% of their body weight compared to 3.1% for a placebo over 72 weeks.
+Zepbound is the brand name of the weight loss version of Mounjaro; they both contain the same active ingredient (tirzepatide).
+Mounjaro is FDA-approved for type 2 diabetes in adults, and Zepbound is FDA-approved to help with weight loss in adults.

-Has the FDA approved Mounjaro for weight loss?
+Has the FDA Approved Mounjaro for Weight Loss?

 What are the side effects of Mounjaro?